Not too far, not too close.

 As a filmmaker, one of your primary responsibilities is to translate what’s on the page to the screen in a way that is both emotionally charged and reveals the necessary information.

 There’s no one way to do that.
 There’s no secret formula.
 No one-size-fits-all guide.
 But there is a canon of the hundreds of thousands of existing films.
-And one of the most common and reliable visual tools that directors have used in those films is the medium shot (also known as the medium shot camera angle).
+And one of the most common and reliable visual tools that directors have used in those films is the medium shot.

-The medium shot is perhaps the most commonly used shot in films and when used properly, can serve as the visual glue of a scene.
+This workhorse is perhaps the most commonly used shot in films and when used properly, can serve as the visual glue of a scene.
 It’s more than just the glue, though.
-The medium shot camera angle can be used to reveal character and ramp up emotion while also revealing setting and allowing the character and setting to play off one another.
+The camera angle can be used to reveal character and ramp up emotion while also revealing setting and allowing the character and setting to play off one another.

-No filmmaker should operate without a firm understanding of the medium shot, so what we’re going to do today is discuss the medium shot and explore some medium shot examples.
-We’ll also touch on the siblings of the medium shot, which are the medium long shot and the medium close up shot.
+No filmmaker should operate without a firm understanding of this shot, so what we’re going to do today is discuss it and explore some shot examples.
+We’ll also touch on this shot's 'siblings'.

 Before we do all that though, what is a medium shot in the first place?

-That’s a fair question to ask, so without further ado, let’s define the medium shot.
+That’s a fair question to ask, so without further ado, let’s define it!

 Medium Shot Definition